jopemachine-arvis/arvis/documents/action-description.md

 # Action

-You can use below predefined actions.
+You can use below predefined `actions`.

 If there is one more action in `actions`, the actions are all executed sequentially.

-But don't put other actions together when you put `trigger` in `actions`.
+(But don't put other actions together when you put `trigger` in `actions`. currently, it can cause bugs)

+You can also put `actions` in some `action`.

+For example, If you put some action in `script` action, the action is triggered when the script execution ends.

 **Table of contents**